The author is a guitarist and bassist with over 35 years of experience as a musician.

 Semi-acoustic electric guitars like the ES-335 are built with a solid center block with a hollow “wing” on each side.
 They lack the full acoustic projection of a true hollow-body, and therefore are less subject to feedback.
 But they retain some of that acoustic tone, and sound great clean or with a bit of smooth overdrive.
 They also tend to be thinner than hollow-body guitars, making them easier to play.

 This article takes a look at three of the best semi-hollow body guitars for under $500.
 If you’ve read any of my other articles, you know my goal is to help you to find the right gear without dropping too much cash.
-These guitars will get the job done.
+These instruments are made by some of the top guitars companies, and they will get the job done.

 On to the gear!